 Thai, French, German, Australian, Chilean, American – wines from all over the world are now available in Bangkok, and prices (although not as cheap as Europe) have come down too.
 If you want a good bottle of wine, look no further than these Bangkok wine shops – some of the best places to buy wine in Thailand.

-Villa Market – With one of the best wine selections in Bangkok, Villa Market is very popular with Thais and foreigners looking for a decent bottle of wine.
-Villa Market is also one of the best places to buy wine in Bangkok, because the prices are good.
-I’ve bought a bottle of Chilean wine for $5.50 and a bottle of very nice French Bordeaux wine for only $9.
-Villa Market sells wine from all over the world – German, French, American, Spanish, South African,Thai, Australian etc. – and also has a good selection of liquors, sangria, whisky, vodka, rum etc. There are several branches of Villa Market in Bangkok, with the most popular one being the Villa on Sukhumvit Soi 33, across the street from Emporium Mall.
+Villa Market – With one of the best wine selections in Bangkok, Villa Market is popular with Thais and non-Thais looking for a decent bottle of wine.
+Villa Market is also one of the best places to buy wine in Bangkok, because the prices are not too high.

-Gourmet Market, Siam Paragon – There’s a smaller, but nice wine shop attached to Gourmet Market at Siam Paragon mall.
+Gourmet Market, Siam Paragon – There is a smaller, but nice wine shop attached to Gourmet Market at Siam Paragon mall.
 The selection is about half of what most Villa Supermarkets have, and prices are higher, but they do have wines I haven’t seen at other wine shops in Bangkok.

-Foodland is a nice place to buy a bottle of wine though, because the food they sell at the delicatessen and in the produce section is so incredibly fresh.
+Foodland is a nice place to buy a bottle of wine because the food they sell at the delicatessen and in the produce section is also incredibly fresh.
 So you can buy a nice bottle of wine, plus some wonderful food and cook up a quick romantic dinner for someone special.